vectrozz/nock-wallet/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📞 Support

-For issues and questions, please open an issue on GitHub.
+For issues and questions:
+- Open an issue on [GitHub](https://github.com/vectrozz/nock-wallet/issues)
+- Check existing issues for solutions
+- Provide detailed error messages and steps to reproduce

 ---

-**Built with ❤️ for the Nockchain
+**Built with ❤️ for the Nockchain community**